Are you sure that your cat is really “Indoor-Only”?

 Even if you can’t afford on-site assistance, you still have a very good chance of getting your cat back quickly if you learn how to conduct a proper search.
-Make sure that you are taking the most effect actions and not doing things that will actually hurt your search efforts.
+Make sure that you are taking the most effect actions and are not doing things that will actually hurt your search efforts.
 Don’t wait until you have tried everything you’ve read on the internet or the well-meaning suggestions of friends before getting professional help.
-Schedule a phone consultation or check out the low cost and free resources available on this site ASAP.
+Schedule a phone or email consultation or check out the low cost and free resources available on this site ASAP.

 - If your cat has been missing less than 1 week, consider scheduling on-site assistance immediately.
 You will receive an on-site estimate once you complete a Lost Pet Form.
 For more information on how on-site services work, please read below.
 To learn how to schedule on-site assistance, click here.

-- If you cannot afford a phone consultation or on-site assistance, then check out the low cost and free lost pet resources.
+- If you cannot afford a consultation or on-site assistance, then check out the low cost and free lost pet resources.

 How a Lost Indoor-Only Cat Search Works